 When you start diving into the world of online teaching you’re going to hear a lot about using “TPR” in the online classroom, but what exactly is TPR?
-For starters, TPR is an abbreviation for total physical response.
+For starters, TPR is an abbreviation for a total physical response.

 Total Physical Response – Why It Works